Middlebury College Lands

 Bread Loaf Lands

-The Bread Loaf Forest and Campus Zones, encompassing approximately 2,100 acres of woodland and fields is conserved in perpetuity by a conservation easement granted to the Vermont Land Trust by Middlebury College.
-A conservation easement is a conservation tool that uses the force of law to control how a piece of land is managed.
-Easements are a powerful conservation tool because they hold the force of law, last forever, and provide a high level of certainty for the future management of land.
+The Bread Loaf lands, encompassing approximately 2,100 acres of forest and field, is conserved in perpetuity by a conservation easement donated to the Vermont Land Trust (VLT).
+A conservation easement is a primary tool of private lands conservation in the United States.
+VLT holds the development and certain management rights, while the College is bound to use the lands only for purposes of natural ecological values, education, and outdoor recreation.
+Easements are a powerful conservation tool because they are upheld by law, last forever, and provide a high level of certainty for the future management of land.
+The easement is a legally-binding agreement filed with the Ripton Town Clerk.
 Learn more about the easement here.

 Jackson Lands

-A variety of departments utilize this land including Dance, Biology, and Education Studies.
-Currently, Professor David Allen conducts research on the site around the ecology of tick borne illnesses such as Lyme Disease.
+Along with Environmental Studies, the land is utilized by Dance, Biology, and other departments.
+Currently, Professor David Allen conducts research on the ecology of tick borne illnesses such as Lyme Disease at this and other sites.

 Stephen C. Trombulak Nature Sanctuary

 The Trombulak Nature Sanctuary is located less than a mile south of the center of Middlebury on the west side of the Otter Creek.
-The Sanctuary is an approximately 24-hectare (60-acre) area between Otter Creek on the east and railroad tracks on the west; the Trail Around Middlebury (TAM) divides the sanctuary into northern and southern portions.
+The Sanctuary, dedicated in honor of Stephen Trombulak, is an approximately 24-hectare (60-acre) area between Otter Creek on the east and railroad tracks on the west; the Trail Around Middlebury (TAM) divides the sanctuary into northern and southern portions.
 The TAM is a public-access recreational path maintained by the Middlebury Area Land Trust, but the road is owned by Middlebury College and pre-dates the TAM.

 Hunting on Middlebury College Lands